Skip to main content

 boolean

-When false, omits body content from each entry — useful when you only need the version / date / URL timeline.
-Defaults to true.
+When true, omits body content from each entry — useful when you only need the version / date / URL timeline.
+Defaults to false.
+In the CLI, use --no-body.

 boolean